 Published online: April 14, 2020

-Hepatic portal venous gas (HPVG) is generally recognized as a life-threatening sign in patients with serious intestinal damage.
-While most of such patients require surgical treatments, some patients can recover without surgery.
+Hepatic portal venous gas (HPVG) generally indicates poor prognoses in patients with serious intestinal damage.
+Although surgical removal of the damaged portion is effective, some patients can recover with conservative treatments.

-Thirty-four cases of HPVG were included.
-Surgical indication had been decided by CT findings, including free-air, embolism, lack of contrast enhancement of the intestinal wall, and intestinal pneumatosis.
-Their clinical findings and treatment outcomes were analyzed separately in the surgical cases and non-surgical cases.
+Thirty-four cases of HPVG (patients aged 34-99 years) were included.
+Necessity for surgery had been determined mainly by CT findings (i.e. free-air, embolism, lack of contrast enhancement of the intestinal wall, and intestinal pneumatosis).
+The clinical data, including treatment outcomes, were analyzed separately for the surgical cases and non-surgical cases.

-Of eight surgical cases, seven patients (87.5%) survived but one (12.5%) died.
-All the surgical patients had severe intestinal damage and the necrotic portions were resected.
-In addition to 14 cases without surgical indication, 12 inoperable cases were defined as non-surgical cases (total 26 cases).
-Three (25%) of the 12 inoperable patients survived.
-Only one patient (7%) died among the 14 patients diagnosed as being surgery unnecessary.
+Laparotomy was performed in eight cases (surgical cases).
+Seven patients (87.5%) survived but one (12.5%) died.
+In each case, severe intestinal damage was confirmed during surgery, and the necrotic portion, if present, was removed.
+Non-occlusive mesenteric ischemia was the most common cause (n = 4).
+Twenty-six cases were treated conservatively (non-surgical cases).
+Surgical treatments had been required for twelve but were abandoned because of the patients’ poor general conditions.
+Surprisingly, however, three (25%) of the twelve inoperable patients survived.
+The remaining 14 of the 26 cases were diagnosed originally as being sufficiently cured by conservative treatments, and only one patient (7%) died.
 Comparative analyses of the fatal (n = 10) and recovery (n = 16) cases revealed that ascites, peritoneal irritation signs, and shock were significantly more frequent in the fatal cases.
 The mortality was 90% if two or all of these three clinical findings were detected.

-Our CT-based criteria were useful to determine the surgical indication for HPVG patients.
+HPVG related to intestinal necrosis requires surgery, and our CT-based criteria are probably useful to determine the surgical indication.
 In non-surgical cases, ascites, peritoneal irritation signs and shock were closely associated with poor prognoses, and are applicable as predictors of patients’ prognoses.